Spin wave Hamiltonian and anomalous scattering in NiPS$_3$: Conclusion

 \section{Conclusion}

 We have measured the spin wave spectrum in NiPS$_3$ and modeled the spin waves, extracting a magnetic Hamiltonian with rigorously defined uncertainty.
-We have also used first principles calculations to model the magnetic exchange, and we find that density functional theory agrees very well with our experimentally determined exchange constants---in particular the anomalously large third neighbor exchange $J_3$.
+We have also used first principles calculations to model the magnetic exchange, and we find that DFT agrees very well with our experimentally determined exchange constants---in particular the anomalously large third neighbor exchange $J_3$.
+The microscopic mechanism for the dominant third neighbor exchange is elucidated by combining DFT with strong-coupling perturbation theory.
 Our fitted model is able to account for the finite energy maxima observed in neutron scattering, as well as the mode gaps observed in other experimental methods.
 The full profile we provide of long-wavelength ($Q=0$) magnetic excitations is essential knowledge for van der Waal magnets, because these modes most directly couple to optical and electronic excitations as relevant for spin-orbit entangled excitons and spintronic technology.

 Finally, we highlight a dramatically reduced static moment and suppressed low-energy intensity, which indicates that LSWT fails to fully explain NiPS$_3$ magnetism, especially in the low energy (long time) dynamics.
 This indicates an anomalous quantum state in NiPS$_3$, potentially driven by Zhang-Rice triplet pairing.